hisschemoller/volca-freesound/README.md

 On the Volca Sample
 - The display shows the word 'data' to indicate it's receiving sample data.
 - The various LEDs on the interface pulsate while transferring.

+## User settings

+Content to follow...

+## Background information

+Content to follow...

+## Tips and problem solving

+Content to follow...